 This is the documentation for the Hierarchical Engine for Large-scale Infrastructure Co-Simulation (HELICS).
 HELICS is an open-source cyber-physical-energy co-simulation framework for energy systems, with a strong tie to the electric power system.
-Although HELICS was designed to support very-large-scale (10,000,000+ federates) co-simulations with off-the-shelf power-system, communication, market, and end-use tools; it has been built to provide a general-purpose, modular, highly-scalable co-simulation framework that runs cross-platform (Linux, Windows, and Mac OS X) and supports both event driven and time series simulation.
+Although HELICS was designed to support very-large-scale (100,000+ federates) co-simulations with off-the-shelf power-system, communication, market, and end-use tools; it has been built to provide a general-purpose, modular, highly-scalable co-simulation framework that runs cross-platform (Linux, Windows, and Mac OS X) and supports both event driven and time series simulation.
 It provides users a high-performance way for multiple individual simulation model "federates" from various domains to interact during execution-exchanging data as time advances-and create a larger co-simulation "federation" able to capture rich interactions.
-Written in modern C++ (C++17), HELICS provides a rich set of APIs for other languages including Python, C, Java, and MATLAB, and has native support within a growing number of energy simulation tools.
+Written in modern C++ (C++14), HELICS provides a rich set of APIs for other languages including Python, C, Java, and MATLAB, and has native support within a growing number of energy simulation tools.

 Brief History: HELICS began as the core software development of the Grid Modernization Laboratory Consortium (GMLC) project on integrated Transmission-Distribution-Communication simulation (TDC, GMLC project 1.4.15) supported by the U.S. Department of Energy's Offices of Electricity Delivery and Energy Reliability (OE) and Energy Efficiency and Renewable Energy (EERE).
-As such, its first use cases centered around modern electric power systems and that domain continues to be one of the core use cases.
-However, HELICS has since expanded into use for many other domains such as Natural Gas, Water, Weather, and Transportation and new use cases appear frequently.
+As such, its first use cases center around modern electric power systems, though it can be used for co-simulation in other domains.
 HELICS's layered, high-performance, co-simulation framework builds on the collective experience of multiple national labs.